 Grease stains are among the most stubborn and frustrating marks to remove from clothes.
 Whether it’s a splash of cooking oil, a smear from automotive grease, or a drip from buttery foods, these stains can seem impossible to erase.
 The good news?
 With the right techniques and tools, removing grease stains from clothes is entirely achievable.

-In this guide, we’ll cover tried-and-tested methods for tackling grease stains on various fabrics, ensuring your garments remain clean and fresh.
+In this guide, we’ll cover tried-and-tested methods on how to remove grease stains from Various fabrics, while ensuring your garments remain clean and fresh.

 Understanding Grease Stains